huggingface/blog/3d-assets.md

 Why the PS1 style?
 Because it's much more forgiving to the low fidelity of current text-to-3D models, and allows us to go from text to usable 3D asset with as little effort as possible.

+### Prerequisites

+This tutorial assumes some basic knowledge of Blender and 3D concepts such as materials and UV mapping.

 ## Step 1: Generate a 3D Model

 Start by visiting the Shap-E Hugging Face Space [here](https://huggingface.co/spaces/hysts/Shap-E) or down below.
 This space uses the open-source [Shap-E model](https://github.com/openai/shap-e), a recent diffusion model from OpenAI to generate 3D models from text.